camspiers/closureaccess/README.md

 * Public methods on objects can be accessed as properties e.g. $obj->methodName
 * Closures added to objects can be executed like public methods e.g. $obj->closureProp()

-No performance testing has been done against this library, and no claims are made as to how practical it is.
+No claims are made as to whether you should use this library, it is provided more as a proof of concept.

 ## Installation (with composer)

 	composer require camspiers/closureaccess:dev-master

+## Performance

+### Accessing public methods as properties e.g. $obj->methodName (return Closure)

+~2.1x slower

+### Closures added to objects can be executed like public methods e.g. $obj->closureProp()

+~3.1x slower

 ## Usage